-High school players and parents need to do their research and go check out some Division 2 games before making any sort of rash judgments or decisions.
+High school players and parents need to do their research and go check out some Division 2 programs and games before making any sort of rash judgments or decisions.

 D2 basketball is a great option for many players, but not for everyone.
 D3 is also a great option for many players too as we discussed in a previous article.

 At the end of the day, however, playing basketball in college is not easy at any of the 3 levels.

 It demands high-level skills, athleticism, basketball IQ, and most of all, dedication and hard work.

 If a player is lucky enough to have the opportunity to play Division 2 basketball, they should count their blessings and think long and hard before dismissing it as not being good enough because, as we just talked about, the majority of the time, they’re wrong!